shalzz/shalzz.github.io/content/blog/dharmalaya/index.md

 Undoubtedly, she held a few online sessions with us while I was there, talking and sharing a Buddhist technique of connecting with the five elements.
-There's a reason many of these teaching in many spiritual and traditional lineages are secret and are only passed down when the disciple is ready.
+Many of these teachings in various spiritual and traditional lineages are secret and are only passed down when the disciple is ready.
-Additionally because they cannot be taught by anyone and most definitely not in a generalised and abstract way which is exactly how Mai-Linh decided to share it with us.
+Additionally, they are not taught by just anyone and most definitely not in a generalised and abstract way.

-Not surprisingly it caused more confusion than help anyone while we were there.
-For me it was highly intellectualising and just stories created around the five elements, far from experiencing the reality and truth, not matter how many times she told us to "just experience it" and not think about it.
+Unsurprisingly it caused more confusion than help anyone while we were there.
+For me it was highly intellectualized and just stories created around the five elements, no matter how many times she told us to "just experience it" and not think.

-This really made me think of "Spiritual Materialism" as popularized by Chogyam Trungpa Rinpoche as a trick of the ego and using the nature, elements and eventually spiritually as just a way of enhancing our ego, not really coming any closer to truth and reality.
+This really made me think of "Spiritual Materialism" as popularized by Chogyam Trungpa Rinpoche as a trick of the ego.
+Using the nature, elements and eventually spiritually as a way of enhancing our ego, not really coming any closer to truth and reality.

-A glimpse of her approach can inferred from this text she shared with us after many people requested more information to understand the teachings.
+A glimpse of her approach can be inferred from this text she shared with us after many people requested more information to understand the teachings.

 {{ resize_image(path="mai-linh.jpg") }}